-For the latest model year, Ford has downgraded the C-MAX's efficiency ratings from 47/47 city/highway mpg to 40/45 mpg in order to more accurately reflect the mileage buyers should expect.
+For the latest model year, Ford has downgraded the C-MAX's efficiency ratings twice - first from 47/47 city/highway mpg to 45/40 mpg, then down to 42/37 mpg - in order to more accurately reflect the mileage buyers should expect.

 In addition, the automaker has rolled out a number of changes designed to improve fuel economy, including a new final drive ratio, lower-friction engine oil, and a new hood seal, front and rear tire deflectors, A-pillar moldings and a rear lift gate deflector that are said to enhance aerodynamics.

 The C-MAX is the first model from Ford to be offered solely as a hybrid in the U.S., positioned as a direct competitor to Toyota's Prius V wagon.
 It's based on a model that was originally designed for the European market, where buyers demand serious sophistication from their small cars, and as such is surprisingly refined in several key areas.

 For example, the C-MAX doesn't drive like a typical hybrid - the steering is precise, the body motions well-controlled, and, while acceleration isn't overwhelming, it has more than enough power for most driving situations.